-November 9, 2004: 5th president, Dr. Jack J. Becherer continued the vision of teaching, learning, and leading.
-[A student success model was developed and an enrollment management plan to encourage high school seniors to start college at RVC.
+November 9, 2004: Dr. Jack J. Becherer became the 5th president and continued the vision of teaching, learning, and leading.
+[A student success model was developed and an enrollment management plan - to encourage high school seniors to start college at RVC.
 Developed partnerships with local businesses and the community offering students training leading to good jobs, providing the region with a stronger workforce.]